 Beebe Healthcare began building its program of Cardiac Diagnostic and Rehabilitation services in 1978.
-The Beebe Cardiac Surgery program and Interventional and Invasive Cardiac program began on Monday, February 5, 2007.
+The Beebe Cardiac Surgery program and Interventional and Invasive Cardiac program began in 2007.
 M.L.
 Ray Kuretu, MD, is Director of Cardiac Surgery.
 Cardiac interventionalist Ehtasham Qureshi, MD, is Director of the Interventional and Invasive Cardiac program.

 Frequently Asked Questions (FAQS) About Cardiac Surgery and Interventional Cardiology

 Q: What kinds of Interventional Cardiology procedures are offered at Beebe?

 A: Interventional Cardiology procedures at Beebe Medical Center include:

 - Balloon Angioplasty (Percutaneous Transluminal Coronary Angioplasty or PTCA)

 A: Percutaneous Coronary Interventions (PCI) are non-surgical procedures used to treat persons experiencing myocardial ischemia (inadequate blood flow to the heart) or myocardial infarction (heart attack).
 The goal of PCI is to open up a coronary artery (blood vessel that brings blood and oxygen to the heart muscle) and restore blood flow.

 A: Primary PCI is an emergency treatment performed to reduce the amount of heart muscle permanently damaged by a sudden myocardial infarction (heart attack).